Fred Nall Hollis: Books

 In 2000, Nall organized the Alabama Art Exhibit, highlighting 13 artists with different areas of expertise.
 Nall produced a portrait of each of the artists, displayed with the individual's art work.
 The resulting book, Alabama Art, is now permanently housed in the Mobile Museum of Art.

-Another book by Nall is entitled The RSA Permanent Collection of Alabama Art, and includes information on more than 150 Alabama Artists.
+Another book by Nall is entitled The RSA Permanent Collection of Alabama Art, and includes information on more than 150 Alabama artists.

-In February 1996, NALL Technique & Symbole was published by Michel Pastor of Monaco.
-Written by Alain Renner, artistic director of Sotheby's Monte-Carlo and Paris, this is a 400-page fully illustrated hardcover book on Nall.
+In February 1996, NALL Technique & Symbole, written by Alain Renner, artistic director of Sotheby's Monte-Carlo and Paris, was published by Michel Pastor of Monaco.

-Nall Alchemy, with the text written by Hugues de la Touche is a 400-page hardback book published by Musées de Menton in 2006.
-It includes a retrospective of Nall's work through 2004.
+Nall Alchemy, written by Hugues de la Touche and published by Musées de Menton in 2006, includes a retrospective of Nall's work through 2004.

-Vittorio Sgarbi wrote Violata Pax about the series of Nall's work that was the subject of a multi-national exhibit in St. Francis of Assisi Monastery, Assisi, Italy; Church of St Augustin, Pietrasanta, Italy; Museum Carnoles, Menton, France; and Mobile Museum of Art, Mobile, Alabama, USA.
-With 300 pages in full color, the book was designed by Alberto Bartalini and published by the N.A.L.L.
-Art Association in 2006.
+Vittorio Sgarbi wrote Violata Pax about the series of Nall's work that was the subject of a multi-national exhibit in St. Francis of Assisi Monastery, Assisi, Italy; Church of St. Augustin, Pietrasanta, Italy; Museum Carnoles, Menton, France; and Mobile Museum of Art, Mobile, Alabama, USA.
+The book was designed by Alberto Bartalini and published by the NALL Art Association in 2006.

-Nall-Mossa/Eros & Agapa is a soft-bound, 117-page book written by Jean Forneris.
-In it, Nall's work is compared with that of artist Gustave Adolph Mossa.
+Nall-Mossa/Eros & Agapa by Jean Forneris compares Nall's work to that of artist Gustav-Adolf Mossa.
 It was published in 1997 by Galerie-Musee Raoul Dufy/Musées de la N.A.L.L.
 Art Association.